Header Image

 15.1.3.
 Benefit: intended cross-effects

-A deliberate combination of competing, inhibiting or genetically regulating drugs, on the other hand, is less risky.
+In contrast, a deliberate combination of competing, or genetically regulating drugs is less risky.
 Drugs that are administered at the same time can be dosed with the appropriate caution or emphasis if the interactions are taken into account.
-It is also possible to use such combinations deliberately, for example to improve the effect of super-rapid metabolizers.
-A person with ADHD who metabolized a dose of Vyvanse in 5-6 hours, reported to us that a combination with 150 mg bupropion very helpfully prolonged the duration of effect of Vyvanse.
+It is also possible to deliberately use such combinations, for example to improve the effect in super-rapid metabolizers.
+A person with who metabolized a dose of Vyvanse in 5-6 hours, reported to us that a combination with 150 mg bupropion extended the duration of effect of Vyvanse very helpfully.
 Vyvanse is metabolized via CYP2D6; bupropion genetically inhibits CYP2D6.

-15.2.
-ADHD active ingredients and their main degradation enzymes
+15.2. active ingredients and their main degradation enzymes

 Methylphenidate: CES1